DomMinnich/MazeSolver_BreadthFirst/README.md

+Uploading This it what it should look like.mp4…

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.